 Bush’s Baked Beans Tour

 You’ve probably seen their famous commercials, involving a dog bent on “spilling the beans” to the world about the business’s secret recipe.
 Bush’s Beans is known all over the nation for a wide variety of canned beans.
 It just so happens that they started and are based right out of Chestnut Hill, Tennessee.

 This is an excellent opportunity to tour their history and manufacturing process up close.
 They have a museum where you can learn all about how the company started and began to thrive over the years.
 There is also a tour of how each bean comes into existence and becomes canned food.

 Enjoying Smoky Mountains TN

 All of this is just the start of what Smoky Mountains has to offer visitors.
 The best way to get the most out of your experience is to plan everything out and try out a variety of activities.
 You won’t be sorry.
-Pat, the owner of My Bearfoot Cabins will help with your itinerary, so contact her by email, text, phone or on the My Bearfoot Cabins Facebook page.
+Pat and Don Kirchhoefer, owners of My Bearfoot Cabins will help with your itinerary, so send an email, text, or call.
+Don’t forget to ‘LIKE’ the My Bearfoot Cabins Facebook page.

 When you Escape to Times Past with My Bearfoot Cabins, you can be assured of an experience that guarantees memories for a lifetime.